visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 .. figure:: images/astro-streamlines.png

-The generation of the curves forms the basis of VisIt_'s Integral Curve System (ICS), made up of the :ref:`Integral Curve operator`, the :ref:`LCS operator`, the :ref:`Limit Cycle operator`, and the :ref:`Poincare operator`.
+The generation of integral curves forms the basis of VisIt_'s Integral Curve System (ICS), made up of the :ref:`Integral Curve operator`, the :ref:`LCS operator`, the :ref:`Limit Cycle operator`, and the :ref:`Poincare operator`.
 Much of the underlying infrastructure and interface is the same for each